TheSivaMuthusamy/SlackClone/README.md

 ---

-###  Installation
+###  Local Installation

-- `npm install`
+- `npm, node, Elxir, and Phoenix must be installed`
+- from the api directory `mix phx.server`
-- `npm run electron`
+- from the web directory `npm run start`

----

-Builds have also been added if you don't want to install.
-Just choose the correct build for your OS in the build folder.